-Canadian Environmental History 0.5 unit An introduction to Canadian environmental history.
+Canadian Environmental History

+An introduction to Canadian environmental history.
 This course surveys the evolving relationship between Canadians and the environment from the time of pre-encounter until the present day.
 It investigates the ways in which we have shaped our environment and the ways in which our environment has affected our history.